 The Cuyahoga County Board of Health tracks influenza activity by the week.
 According to the most recent report, which ended on Jan.
-5, flu activity in the county is still “widespread,” but the figures look a bit better than the last week of 2013.
+5, flu activity in the county is still “widespread,” but the figures look better than last week.

-Flu-related hospitalizations were down a bit after a sharp increase the week ending Dec.
-28, 2012.
-The latest figues show 59 flu-related hospitalizations the week ending Jan.
-5; the week of Dec.
-28, there were 134, and the week before, there were 73.
+Flu-related hospitalizations were down a bit after a sharp increase last week.
+This week, there were 59 flu-related hospitalizations.
+Last week, there were 134, and the week before, there were 73.